mesonbuild/meson/docs/markdown/FAQ.md

 ```

 Meson does not support this syntax and the reason for this is simple.
-This can not be made both reliable and fast.
+This cannot be made both reliable and fast.
 By reliable we mean that
 if the user adds a new source file to the subdirectory, Meson should
 detect that and make it part of the build automatically.